nuodb/nuodb-client/README.rst

 .. contents::

-The NuoDB Client drivers are used to connect Client applications to a NuoDB database.
-The NuoDB Client Package bundles the latest publicly-available NuoDB_ database client driver verions into a single downloadable file.
-The official versions of the NuoDB Client Package file are available from the NuoDB `GitHub Releases`_ page and from the NuoDB `Community Edition`_ webpage.
+The NuoDB Client Package bundles the latest publicly-available NuoDB_ database client verions into a single downloadable file.
+The official versions of the NuoDB Client Package file are available from the NuoDB `GitHub Releases`_ page and from the
+NuoDB `Community Edition`_ webpage.

 You can use this project to create a package containing customized sets of NuoDB Client packages.